 Tom ap Rhys Pryce was robbed and killed on 12 January 2006 as he walked home from Kensal Green underground station.
 He was a 31 year old qualified lawyer who worked for Linklaters LLP.
 He was engaged to be married in September of that year.
 Tom's parents, his fiancée and Linklaters LLP established a registered charity (in the form of a trust) in memory of Tom.
 Tom was a beneficiary of educational funding for which he was always grateful.

 The response to Tom's Trust to date has been overwhelming.
 Since the Charity was set up, we have raised

-nearly £2 million.
+well over £2 million.
 These donations have

 helped us to support a large number of very worthwhile charitable projects to help disadvantaged children and young people within the London Boroughs.
 The Trustees

 would like to express their heartfelt thanks to all the Trust's supporters and

 donors.
 With continued support, Tom's Trust can continue to assist these, and

 other, excellent initiatives and the Trustees welcome any contribution, no